 July 18, 2018

 Three years after I left Colombia, I returned to visit friends and explore the exploding restaurant scene in the capital of Bogotá.
+A highlight of my trip was a culinary tour of Colombia via the tasting menu at Leo, chef Leonor Espinosa's flagship restaurant.

 The experience was similar to the Mater Elevations menu at Central in Lima, with ingredients for dishes sourced from across the country.
 I also partook in juice pairings.
+Colombia is one of the most biodiverse countries on the planet.
+Like Peru, its geographies include oceans, deserts, the Andes mountains, and the Amazon jungle.

-Chef Espinosa makes full use of the country's bounty with creative dishes that are beautifully presented in a stylish, modern restaurant.
+Chef Espinosa uses the country's bounty with creative dishes beautifully presented in a stylish, modern restaurant.
+It's a family affair, too, with her daughter working as a sommelier.

 Harry Sasson